mohamadch91/Image-proccesing-Neural-network/Readme.md

 This is a simple example of image processing with ANN.
 The goal is to classify images of Fruits.
 The dataset [Fruits-360](https://www.kaggle.com/moltean/fruits) is used.

-alsp calculate the accuracy of the model.
+also calculate the accuracy of the model.

+you can find project description in perisan [here](./ANN_Project_Persian.pdf)
 ## Requirements

 - Python 3.6